tombetthauser/watercolor-basics/README.md

 <!-- This really should be all you need until you want to move up in scale.
 It doesn't suite every painting style though so just know buying water color paints in tubes is an option also.
 I just never personally saw students or professionals have much use for them unless they decided to work with guache, which is in the same family as standard watercolors but completely different in terms of style, technique etc. -->

 * keep it simple
-* buy brick sets, not tubes
+* buy brick sets / not tubes
 * more money only helps up to ~$30
 * check the pigments on the paint bricks
 * if they list actual pigments its good enough